 6. Nurture campaigns

 Email marketing has become a powerful tool when it comes to both converting leads to customers and retaining those customers.
-In fact, according to VentureBeat, 84 percent of marketers believe email is important or critically important for customer loyalty.
+In fact, according to VentureBeat, 84% of marketers believe email is important or critically important for customer loyalty.
 And as I mentioned before, loyal customers will be your biggest brand advocates.
 With that, nurture email campaigns are an easy way to win customers and keep them coming back.

 There are many different types of email nurture series that you could use, and when it comes to easily roll out these email campaigns, using marketing automation software proves to be most efficient.